 I opened one eye and saw that a mouse had scampered onto my face!

-“Oh mighty queen, forgive me!
-I was running through the long grass, and did not mean to run onto your nose or to disturb your sleep .”
+“How dare you!”
+I roared, and was about to swipe him a deadly blow with my paw when the mouse begged, “Oh mighty queen, forgive me!
+I was running through the long grass, and did not mean to run onto your nose or to disturb your sleep.”

 The weeks went by, and I was out for a midnight stroll when all of a sudden, there was no ground beneath my paws.

 Thump.
 I fell to the bottom of a pit.
 I tried to spring out, but I was tangled in a net.
 The more my limbs struggled, the more I became entangled.